tianderturpijn/OMS/ServiceBus/README.md

 **Deployment Settings**

-1. Provide the name of the resource group name in which your new Azure Automation account resides (which you've created in step 1), **so select "Use existing"** .
+1. Provide the name of the resource group in which your new Azure Automation account resides (which you've created in step 1), **so select "Use existing"** .
 The resource group location will be automatiocally filled in.

 2. Under "Settings" provide the name and the region of an existing OMS workspace.
 If you don't have an OMS workspace, the template deployment will create one for you.